Skip to main content

 People

-Photos should show diversity and show subjects in their natural settings.
+Photos should show people of all backgrounds in their natural settings.
 Scenes should seem natural and not contrived.
 Real people not actors should be used.
 Photo subjects should be engaging within a scene.
 Subjects should be dressed according to their department's dress code.
 Name badges should be removed so that identification is not public.

-We strive to represent diversity as a core element of our brand and to reflect the dynamic region and populations we serve.
-Diversity helps shape better, more thoughtful messages to our audiences.
+We strive to represent all backgrounds as a core element of our brand and to reflect the dynamic region and populations we serve.
+Representation helps shape better, more thoughtful messages to our audiences.

 Headshots and Group Shots